thdngan/arboretum/content/notes/clathrate.md

 ==Assumptions:==
 1. NH$_3$ does not incorporate as a guest molecule in clathrate
 2. NH$_3$ does not incorporate in the cage-forming ice clathrate lattice, nor does it form a clathrate lattice structure of its own.
-=> equate chemical potentials for the ammonia hydrates and clathrate + evaluate them using properties known from laboratory data or calculated from [[lunine_stevenson_1985#Statistical mechanical model to predict clathrate formation|§5]].
+=> equate chemical potentials for the ammonia hydrates and clathrate + evaluate them using properties known from laboratory data or calculated from [[clathrate#Statistical mechanical model to predict clathrate formation|§5]].

 Since complete clathrate and hydrate formation would exhaust the available water ice in a solar composition nebula, we examine ==phase equilibria== between the following assemblages (??):